Batcave: Teen Titans Go!

-The Batcave appears in the Teen Titans Go! episode, "Sidekick," where Robin is tasked with watching over the Batcave while Batman is away and the Teen Titans show up and start messing with the Batcave's gadgets, costumes and trophies.
+The Batcave appears in the Teen Titans Go! episode, "Sidekick", where Robin is tasked with watching over the cave while Batman is away, only for the other Teen Titans to show up and mess with Batman's various gadgets, costumes, and trophies.
 The Batcave makes continuous appearances in later episodes.

 Batwoman

 In the TV series Batwoman, Bruce has a Batcave in Wayne Towers which is used by his cousin Kate, Luke Fox and later Ryan Wilder when she takes over the Batwoman position.
-It was later revealed that a Batmobile was stored behind a hidden wall which Ryan used during her tenure as Batwoman.
+It was later revealed that a Batmobile was stored behind a hidden wall, which Ryan used during her tenure as Batwoman.